 With prices rising, mothers have to do more than ever to save money on essential purchases.
 Twelve moms shared their best saving hacks.
 Here are twelve tips for saving money as a mom and making the most of your hard work.

 Parenting not only takes a lot of effort but can also be expensive.
 We all know how much we do as moms.
-We take care of the kids, cook, clean, educate, and run our houses.
-Feeding our children healthy meals, providing entertainment, and, especially these days, taking care of their education.
+We care for the kids, cook, clean, educate, and run our houses.
+We feed our children healthy meals, provide entertainment, and support their education.

 Balancing the budget on top of all these responsibilities can seem like a truly overwhelming feat.
 Practicing frugality on top of everything else is a lot.
 To do justice to this topic, I turned to the experts: the moms themselves.
 I asked twelve frugal moms how they save money in their homes.